dinclas/dinclas/README.md

 <h3>🔎 About me</h3>
 I started coding when I was twelve, it's been a real passion since then, high & lows included.

-I'm currently a software engineer at [VTEX](https://vtex.com/) and coursing computer science 👨🏻‍💻
+I'm currently a software development engineer at Amazon.

 <h3>📱 How to reach me</h3>